 Having conducted school trips throughout Europe and China, I previously served as IBDP coordinator at the Beijing World Youth Academy, and continue to serve as an examiner for the IBO .
-Named ITC Teacher of the Year on the recommendation of Cambridge University, I have received the Outstanding Teacher Award from the University of Chicago held a workshop at the 2012 ECIS Annual Conference and twice been featured in IB World magazine.
+Named ITC Teacher of the Year on the recommendation of Cambridge University, I've received the Outstanding Teacher Award from the University of Chicago, presented at the 2012 ECIS Annual Conference in Nice and 2023 Association of German Schools in Dresden and twice been featured in IB World magazine.
 I also appeared in the documentary 1914: The Invasion of Belgium and featured in the film Gyantse 1904.

 Café Terrace on the Place du Forum, Arles, at Night